blockchain-unica/social-good/Categories/Financial_Inclusion/moeda.md

 Issues:
 * no hints about how and when the profit is to be obtained by investors.
-* no hints about how to assess the proceeding of funded projects
+* no hints about how to assess the state of funded projects

 ### Online resources:
 * Youtube channel: https://www.youtube.com/channel/UCYKNfrimYV-goJP2Du-k7Mw